GoogleChrome/web.dev/src/site/content/en/blog/opensooq-case-study/index.md

 By adopting these best practices, the team was able to cut the average page load time ([Time to Interactive](/interactive)) from 4 seconds to less than 2 seconds.
 And they used [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to make sure the site _stayed_ that fast.
 Those efforts helped OpenSooq hit over 1.8 billion pageviews a month.

 <figure class="w-figure">
-  {% Img src="image/admin/ItUJANptPfn2KooyDyq4.png", alt="A screenshot of the Lighthouse performance metrics for the OpenSooq PWA.", width="800", height="509", className="w-screenshot" %}
+  {% Img src="image/admin/ItUJANptPfn2KooyDyq4.png", alt="A screenshot of the Lighthouse performance metrics for the OpenSooq PWA.", width="800", height="509", class="w-screenshot" %}
   <figcaption class="w-figcaption">OpenSooq's Lighthouse performance metrics.</figcaption>
 </figure>